kirstydevlin1/recode-course/README.md

 # Schedule for the week (Including scheduled field trips) :calendar: :train:

-* *Monday* - :round_pushpin: Bolton.
+* Monday - :round_pushpin: Bolton.
 Continue with lessons on Github
 * Tuesday - :round_pushpin: Bolton.
-Continue with lessons on Github / For some a trip to Working Wardrobe
+Continue with lessons on Github / For some a trip to *Working Wardrobe* :shirt:
-* Wednesday - :round_pushpin: Manchester UKFAST - Linux Workshop // Telcom - Fireside chats
+* Wednesday - :round_pushpin: Manchester *UKFAST* - Linux Workshop // *Telcom* - Fireside chats
 * Thursday - :round_pushpin: Bolton.
-We have two guest lecturers that are senior Developers to teach some sessions - The incredible Mike Longworth & Bring Digital's CTO Andy.
+We have two guest lecturers that are senior Developers to teach some sessions - The incredible Mike Longworth & *Bring Digital*'s CTO Andy.
 * Friday :round_pushpin: Salford - Media City.
-Tour of the Landing (Home of the 3D printer) and tour and chat with tech team at the BBC! :tv:
+Tour of the Landing (Home of the *3D printer!*) and tour and chat with tech team at the *BBC!* :tv:

 ### Session :one: Scope and Closure
 * [Slides](https://docs.google.com/presentation/d/1yHeG25mrWfSilJE1MMc_p-DLQUDNY233AGZQ7RVzwAQ/edit#slide=id.p)